-The University of St. Augustine for Health Sciences is currently accepting applicants for enrollment for the Doctor of Nursing Practice program from the following states: AK, AL, AZ, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, KS, LA, ME, MI, MS, MT, ND, NE, NH, NJ, OK, PA, RI, SC, SD, TX, VA.
+The University of St. Augustine for Health Sciences is currently accepting applicants for enrollment for the Doctor of Nursing Practice program from the following states: AK, AL, AZ, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, KS, KY, LA, ME, MI, MS, MT, ND, NE, NH, NJ, OK, OR, PA, RI, SC, SD, TX, VA.

 Our DNP admissions requirements are put in place to ensure your success in the program.

 - BSN to DNP: Bachelor of Science in Nursing (BSN) degree with cumulative GPA of 3.0 or higher on a 4.0 grade – official transcripts required

 - MSN to DNP: Master of Science in Nursing (MSN, RD1) degree with cumulative GPA of 3.0 or higher on a 4.0 grade – official transcripts required

 - Evidence of an unrestricted/unencumbered registered nurse (RN) license in the state of residence

 - Two letters of recommendation from: 1) A nurse educator familiar with your ability to do academic work 2) An immediate supervisor (e.g., nurse manager), preceptor, or mentor familiar with your practice skills

 - Comprehensive background check requiring fingerprints and drug screen will be administered during the admissions process.